JoshCodesPhysics/ill_placement_archive/python_scripts/crys2seward/README.md

 - CRYSTAL output file of a phonon calculation of your system including IR intensities (Born charges) and Hessian matrix printed in fractional coordinates
 - The initial system.cell file of the ENV code corresponding to the undistorted system
 - The envin file for the env15 program `xenv15` after executing the necessary `make` command in the Env15 folder (see the local tools manual written by M. B. Lepetit for how to install env15).
+DISCLAIMER: If you wish for the magnetic atom coordinates in the envin file to be displaced, you must use the `variable=value` format.
 - The prefix.c2s.in input file containing all the paths pointing to the aforementioned files, as well as the inputs for `disp_solve` and `env2seward`

 ## Executing the script